-If you’re set on a specific neighborhood or a specific home plan, you’ve probably made up your mind on what will come first for you.
-However, if you’re still flexible, check out some home plans you like in your size range and the average lot requirements of your building area.
+If you are set on a specific neighborhood or a specific home plan, you have probably made up your mind on what will come first for you.
+However, if you are still flexible, check out some home plans you like in your size range and the average lot requirements of your building area.
 Compare that to the specific lots for sale, and see where this leads you.
-Lastly, if you have your dream home plan and your dream lot and they aren’t a perfect match, consider having our modifications department handle the changes needed to make them work together.
-We’ve often done slight size changes to fit lot restrictions with minimal impact on the overall interior spaces.
+Lastly, if you have your dream home plan and your dream lot and they are not a perfect match, consider having our modifications department handle the changes needed to make them work together.
+We have often done slight size changes to fit lot restrictions with minimal impact on the overall interior spaces.

-The style of your home will likely be dictated to some extent by the area and neighborhood in which you plan to build.
-However, there are other considerations when evaluating the type of home for you.
+The style of home will likely be dictated to some extent by the area and neighborhood in which you plan to build.
+However, there are other considerations when evaluating the style of home for you.